Samuels powers Villanova over Michigan 63-55 in Sweet 16

 - Hunter DickinsonAmerican basketball player

+SAN ANTONIO (AP) The Villanova Wildcats have made quite a second home for themselves in the Alamo City, where they won a national championship in 2018 and are carving a path toward another.

-SAN ANTONIO (AP) Jermaine Samuels scored 22 points and Villanova controlled Michigan and center Hunter Dickinson to earn a 63-55 Sweet 16 victory over the Wolverines on Thursday night in the NCAA Tournament.
+Jermaine Samuels scored 22 points, Collin Gillespie scored 12 and made a key 3-pointer late, and Villanova controlled Michigan in a 63-55 Sweet 16 victory on Thursday night in the NCAA Tournament.

+Samuels and Gillespie were freshmen in that title run a few years ago.
+Now, they are grizzled veterans and long-time starters who are still around because of the extra season of eligibility due to the pandemic.

+They’re also the driving force for second-seeded Villanova (28-7), which advanced to the South Region final to play the winner of Thursday night’s matchup between top seed Arizona and No. 5 seed Houston.
+It’s the deepest run in the tournament for Villanova since coach Jay Wright won the second of his two national titles in 2018 – against Michigan.

-Samuels' 8-of-13 shooting performance, much of it coming on tough drives through Michigan defenders and around Dickinson, carried a Wildcats offense that had long stretches of misfiring on 3-pointers.
+Samuels’ 8-of-13 shooting performance, much of it coming on tough drives through Michigan defenders and around Wolverines 7-foot-1 center Hunter Dickinson, carried a Wildcats offense that had long stretches of misfiring on 3-pointers.

-The second-seeded Wildcats (28-7) advance to the South Region final to play the winner of Thursday night's matchup between top-seed Arizona (33-3) and No. 5 Houston (31-5).
+Samuels battled Dickinson on both ends of the court, and challenged the big man every time he had the ball to divert shots or force outlet passes.

+“I just wanted to stay mobile and move,” Samuels said.
+“He’s a phenomenal player, so he’s going to get great looks at the basket.
+But that I have teammates behind me gave me all the confidence I needed.”

+The loss ends a turbulent season for the Wolverines (19-15) and coach Juwan Howard, whose team squeaked into the tournament field only to shine in the first two rounds.
+Howard was suspended for five games late in the season for hitting a Wisconsin assistant during a postgame handshake line.

+“We learned a lot (about) who we are,” Howard said.
+“We always talk about Michigan being a family.
+We’ve been the most connected group this year because of the fact everyone has been supporting each other.
+When I walk away from this season, and I look back, there’s no reason not to hold your head up high.”

-Villanova twice led by nine in the second half only to see the Wolverines match their 3-point shooting in spurts and make it a contest.
+Villanova twice threatened to pull away in the second half, but the Wolverines matched Nova’s 3-point shooting in spurts to hang around.
 Guard Eli Brooks kept rescuing Michigan with 3-pointers, making 3 of 5.
-One of Brooks' treys, plus two free throws from Terrance Williams II, had the Wolverines within 54-50 with just over 3 minutes left.
+One of Brooks’ 3s, plus two free throws from Terrance Williams II, had the Wolverines within 54-50 with just over 3 minutes left.

+Michigan had plenty of tournament experience to lean on.
+They had fought back from halftime deficits against Colorado State and Tennessee to make the Sweet 16 for the fifth consecutive year.

 That was the cushion the Wildcats needed, as Michigan closed within six points before Samuels made four three throws over the final 13 seconds to put it away.

-Defensively, Villanova refused to yield space under the basket to the 7-foot-1 Dickinson, who came in averaging 24 points in Michigan's two NCAA Tournament wins.
+Defensively, Villanova refused to yield space under the basket to Michigan’s big man, who came in averaging 24 points in Michigan’s two NCAA Tournament wins.
+Dickinson was 6 of 16 shooting.

+“We asked a lot of (Samuels) him on the defensive end guarding Dickinson a lot.
+And then on the offensive end, we’re trying to move Dickinson around,” Wright said.
+“Which it sounds good unless you’re guy that’s got to go.
+You’re running around, setting screens, cutting to make him follow you … He never wanted to come out.”

 BIG PICTURE